Taymouth Castle: Taymouth Castle Hotel Company Ltd (1922–1940)

-Taymouth Castle Hospital (1940 – 1948)
+Taymouth Castle Hospital (1940–1948)

 After the outbreak of the Second World War, use of the castle was requisitioned by the War Office, to help with the war effort.
 From 1940, it became known as the No. 1 Polish General Hospital, or otherwise as the Taymouth Castle Hospital.
 It was the chief Polish hospital in the country and boasted some of the finest and most up-to-date equipment, with its operating theatres and X-Ray machines.

 Also, in April 1940, the castle advertised that the golf course and Policy Parks were available for let, for sheep and cattle grazing.
 It was later noted that despite having its own golf course, the wounded Polish servicemen showed no interest in golf, although they were enthusiastic footballers.

 Over the eight years of its use as a hospital, thousands of Polish patients were treated there, with its biggest influx after the battle of Cassino, when over 200 Polish casualties arrived.
-At its height, it had 1200 beds and 200 staff.
-Despite still being under the control of the War Office, its use as a hospital came to an end in December 1947, with the remaining Polish patients being disbursed to hospitals in England.
+At its height, it had 1,200 beds and 200 staff.
+Despite still being under the control of the War Office, its use as a hospital came to an end in December 1947, with the remaining Polish patients being dispersed to hospitals in England.

 The chairman of the owning hotel company said that he thought that it would be a year or two before the castle could be re-opened as a hotel.
 He said that the lack of tradesmen would be a big obstacle to its redecoration and renovation.
 Severe damage to one of the west towers, from a fire in 1946, would also have to be repaired.
 However, during its time as a hospital, care had been taken to protect the castle's magnificent carved oak walls and doors.
 These had been boarded up, using cardboard and plywood.
 Similar precautions had been taken to protect the marble mantelpieces and stained glass windows.

-Seventy-five Nissen huts were removed from the castle grounds.
-However, their foundations can still be seen today.
+Seventy-five Nissen huts were removed from the castle grounds; however, their foundations can still be seen today.